UDST/urbansim/docs/sim/index.rst

     sim.add_table('d', df_d)

-The tables have data so that 'a' can be broadcast onto 'b', and 'b' and 'c' and be broadcast onto 'd'.
+The tables have data so that 'a' can be broadcast onto 'b', and 'b' and 'c' can be broadcast onto 'd'.
 We use the :py:func:`~urbansim.sim.simulation.broadcast` function to register those relationships::